kali-linex/linex/Documentation/process/handling-regressions.rst

 If the risk of regressions in the end seems to be relatively small, go ahead with the change, but let all involved parties know about the risk.
 Hence, make sure your patch description makes this aspect obvious.
-Once the change is merged, tell the Linux kernel's regression tracker and the regressions mailing list about the risk, so everyone has the change on the radar in case reports trickle in.
+Once the change is merged, tell the Linex kernel's regression tracker and the regressions mailing list about the risk, so everyone has the change on the radar in case reports trickle in.
 Depending on the risk, you also might want to ask the subsystem maintainer to mention the issue in his mainline pull request.